Doug Walters, CFA

 Doug serves as the senior investment professional at the firm.
 He is charged with leading the Investment Committee and overseeing and coordinating all activities relating to Strategic’s investment decisions and investment management processes.
 In addition, Doug serves on Strategic’s Leadership Team.

-Doug has over sixteen years of industry experience and brings to Strategic a diverse background in fundamental equity research.
+Doug has over nineteen years of industry experience and brings to Strategic a diverse background in fundamental equity research.
 Most recently, he was a Director and Senior Equity Analyst at EVA Dimensions, LLC.
 Prior to that, Doug spent 13 years at Deutsche Bank AG in London and Deutsche Bank Securities, Inc. in New York City where he held a variety of positions including Director of CROCI (Cash Return on Capital Invested) Investment Strategy & Valuation.

 Prior to entering his career in Finance, Doug was a design engineer with General Electric’s Aircraft Engines Division.

 - MBA, Finance, MIT Sloan School of Management

 - Board of Directors, A Better Chance of Clinton, N.Y.

 - Board of Directors, Clinton AYSO

 - Co-President of the Clarkson University Mohawk Valley Alumni Association